The Extras That Make a “Complete Meal”:

 - Vitamin B5 (pantothenic acid) – Vitamin B5 is found in the blood plasma.
 It is essential to maintain the body’s balance of sodium and potassium, and therefore vital for regulation of body fluids and blood pressure.
 It is found in all living cells, plant and animal.
 Vitamin B5 is used in the body by bacterial flora in the intestines.
 B5 and B2 work together with CoQ10 to synthesis fatty acids.

-- Ipriflavone – Alfalfa and propolis are rich in ipriflavone but in most bone support supplements it is man-made from soy; used for preventing and treating weak bones, metabolizing calcium, and increasing bone density.
+- Ipriflavone – Alfalfa and propolis are rich in ipriflavone, but in most bone support supplements it is man-made from soy; used for preventing and treating weak bones, metabolising calcium, and increasing bone density.

 - Coenzyme Q10 (CoQ10) – Also called ubiquinone, CoQ10 is related to Vitamin K. CoQ10 naturally occurs in the body and is particularly important in mitochondrial energy synthesis.
 It acts as a cofactor that creates adenosine triphosphate (ATP).
 ATP is the body’s major source of energy to fuel its biochemical reactions.
-The benefits of CoQ10 include boosts the immune system especially for chronic disease states, improves inflammation especially gingivitis, and is helpful in heart diseases including cardiomyopathy.
+The benefits of CoQ10 include: boosting the immune system, especially for chronic disease states, improving inflammation, especially gingivitis, and it is also helpful in heart diseases, including cardiomyopathy.

 - Borage Seed Oil – Has one of the highest amounts of GLA (linolenic acid) of any seed oils.
 It is thought to provide therapeutic benefits in cases of rheumatologic illness due to it’s anti-inflammatory effects.
 It therefore may also have benefits for arthritis, atopic eczema, and respiratory inflammation.